Last Updated on January 17, 2021 by neilhardy

 So to be able to identify asbestos, you first need to have an idea what you are looking for when it comes to materials around the home where it could be lurking.

 In other words, you need to be able to recognise products that may contain asbestos.

 So here are our top tips on what to look out for, which will hopefully give you a better overall understanding on how to recognise asbestos.

-Even being exposed to small quantities of asbestos fibers can lead to an asbestos related illness in years to come, so don’t take any risks.
+Even being exposed to small quantities of asbestos fibres can lead to an asbestos-related illness in years to come, so don’t take any risks.